 We are in the process of organizing the complete inventory and documentation.
 It is a much larger task than we expected but it is almost complete.
 All of the optional ROM's and many upgrades are available.
-If you have specific requests for parts or manuals then please send an e-mail in the mean time and we will do our best to accomodate.
-E-mail email@example.com
+If you have specific requests for parts or manuals then please send us an e-mail and we will do our best to accommodate.
+E-mail firstname.lastname@example.org

 There are many new options and replacement parts coming out this year for the HERO robots.
 Below is a picture of one of the latest prototypes.
 It is a USB interface for the HERO 1 robot and it will make it much easier for anyone with a newer PC or Macintosh computer that wants to connect to the HERO 1.
 Similar adapters are in the works for the other HERO robots as well.

 Virtual Personal robot museum.
 Highlights Personal and educational robots from the late 70's through early 90's.
-The specialty are the robots from the mid 80's.
+The focus are the robots from the mid 80's.

 Find out more about Personal Robots via e-mail to: